Here are some questions to ask yourself if you need X-Rays

 When Does a Chiropractor Have To Take An X-ray?

 In some cases, chiropractors may take an x-ray before beginning any type of treatment.
 Chiropractors may need to determine the patient’s bone structure to find out if it is beneficial to make particular adjustments.
-X-rays can also reveal minor alignment deviations, which allow chiropractors to view the affected location in the ligaments of one’s spinal column.
+A x-ray can also reveal minor alignment deviations, which allow chiropractors to view the affected location in the ligaments of one’s spinal column.